Lillian Somoza de Sevilla Sacasa: Family origins

 Lillian was the eldest child of the Somoza-Debayle couple.
 Her early years were spent in her family's manor mansion in León, and later in a palace within the Campo Marte military complex in Managua.

 Her photograph was printed on the banknotes of a córdoba, by order of her father, the President of the Republic of Nicaragua, and she was honored by many followers of her father.
 This note circulated between 1940 and 1960 when in that last year the Central Bank of Nicaragua (BCN) was founded by the president, her brother Luis Somoza Debayle.

-Lillian was a very popular figure in Nicaragua during her adolescence after she returned from studying at Gunston Hall Academy, a conservative college for women of the high society of the United States, where she shared studies and became close friends with Margaret Truman, the daughter of the future US president Harry S. Truman.
+Somoza was a very popular figure in Nicaragua during her adolescence after she returned from studying at Gunston Hall School for Girls, a conservative college for women of the high society of the United States, where she shared studies and became close friends with Margaret Truman, the daughter of the future US president Harry S. Truman.

 In 1940, she was chosen as Queen of the Shenandoah Apple Blossom Festival in Winchester, one of the 37 "reigns" granted to the General's daughter.

-Lillian remained in Nicaragua's public eye before her marriage, as she then went abroad.
+Somoza remained in Nicaragua's public eye before her marriage, as she then went abroad.
 Only to receive her back in Nicaragua, after completing her education abroad, her father summoned the entire government, the diplomatic corps accredited in the country, the army, relatives and high society to the airport, continuing with dances and cocktail parties in the social clubs, the Presidential Palace, the congress and in the different departments of the country offered by the mayors.